 How to Tell if Eggs are Fresh

-But in the 1800s, homes did not yet have electricity.
+But in the 1800s, electricity was not yet available in homes.
 Refrigerators were insulated boxes that held a block of ice to keep food cold.
 Since there wasn’t much room inside, eggs were rarely kept there.
-Therefore, people had to make sure their eggs were still fresh before cooking with them.

-INFORMATION BELOW FROM 1800s COOKBOOKS:
+INFORMATION BELOW COMPILED FROM 1800s COOKBOOKS:

 HOW TO CHOOSE EGGS IN THE MARKET